Sing Sing: After 1900

 Thomas Mott Osborne's tenure as warden of Sing Sing was brief but dramatic.
 Osborne arrived in 1914 with a reputation as a radical prison reformer.
 His report of a week-long incognito stay inside New York's Auburn Prison indicted traditional prison administration in merciless detail.
 During his time in Sing Sing he wrote his book Society and Prisons: Some Suggestions for a New Penology, which influenced the discussion of prison reform and contributed to a change in societal perceptions of incarcerated individuals.

 Prisoners who had bribed officers and intimidated other inmates lost their privileges under Osborne's regime.
 One of them conspired with powerful political allies to destroy Osborne's reputation, even succeeding in getting him indicted for a variety of crimes and maladministration.
 After Osborne triumphed in court, his return to Sing Sing was a cause for wild celebration by the inmates.

 Another notable warden was Lewis Lawes.
 He was offered the position of warden in 1919, accepted in January 1920, and remained for 21 years as Sing Sing's warden.
 While warden, Lawes brought about reforms and turned what was described as an "old hellhole" into a modern prison with sports teams, educational programs, new methods of discipline, and more.
 Several new buildings were constructed during the years Lawes was warden.
 Lawes retired in 1941 and died six years later.

 In 1943, the old cellblock was closed and the metal bars and doors were donated to the war effort.

 In 1989, the institution was accredited for the first time by the American Correctional Association, which established a set of national standards by which it judged every correctional facility.
-As of 2019, Sing Sing houses approximately 1,500 inmates, employs about 900 people, and has hosted over 5,000 visitors per month.
+As of 2019, Sing Sing housed approximately 1,500 inmates, employed about 900 people, and hosted over 5,000 visitors per month.
 The original 1825 cell block is no longer used, and in 2002, plans were announced to turn it into a museum.
 In April 2011, there were talks of closing the prison to take advantage of its valuable real estate.